matloff/R-Style-Guide/README.md

 ## Size of functions (in lines)

-In order to improve clarity of code, computer science are taught to code in a *top-down* or *modular* manner.
+In order to improve clarity of code, computer science students are taught to code in a *top-down* or *modular* manner.
 Roughly, the idea is something like this:

 ``` r
 f <- function(somearguments)